Unscraped Art

 Searches open access art and museums for what you want.
 Builds an Excel spreadsheet of citations and info as you go.
 Free.
 Private.
 No sign-up.

-Your picked images are saved here until you download them.
+Your collected images are saved here until you download them.

-This is a small program that reads your spreadsheet and downloads every image in it to organized folders on your computer.
+This small tool reads the spreadsheet and simply downloads every image on it into organized folders on your computer.

 "Scraped" means taken without asking.
 Scraping uses "Crawler Bots".
 A company writes programs that crawl the internet and download every image they find.
 Those images are stored on private company servers owned by wealthy shareholders.
 The shareholders are perhaps 1% of the population who are culturally homogenous.